mjstealey/irods-galera-scripts/INSTALL.md

 **mysql\_secure\_installation**

 **NOTE**: This should only be performed on **ONE** node with an agreed upon password.
-Once the individual databases are formed into a cluster this setting will propogate across all of them.
+Once the individual databases are formed into a cluster this setting will propagate across all of them.

 ```
 mysql_secure_installation # password galera, everything else Y